enriquezm/forty-jekyll-theme/about.md

 nav-menu: true
 ---

-My name is Myles and I'm a rock climber.
+My name is Myles Enriquez.

-I started this blog to record my adventures, things I've learned, and things I think about when out wandering.
+I love creating film, shooting photography, and getting buck on some mountain cliffs.

-I hope to bring something to the climbing community worth sharing.
-If you ever want a climbing buddy just email or contact me on instagram!
+If you enjoy the same, message me and let's be friends.
+I'll be posting my experiences and lessons I've learned on this blog.
+So if your interested, love climbing, and love to read all about it then tune in!

 Climb on.